 Being a survivor, playing the odds, making your own rules…The zombie apocalypse scenario changes all the rules for the people who must live on afterwards.
 And compared to other apocalypses that could happen, it remains the most appealing…

 The other apocalypse scenarios basically all involve deities presiding over the fate of mankind.
 So it’s important to be good now so that you’ll be okay on Judgement Day.
 It’s all out of your hands…

 The zombie apocalypse is the only end of the world scenario with real appeal, because it’s all up to you.

 “It’s all up to you.”
 No laws.
 Back to the serpent’s first lie.

 “For Moses describeth the righteousness which is of the law, That the man which doeth those things shall live by them.
 But the righteousness which is of faith speaketh on this wise…which we preach; That if thou shalt confess with thy mouth the Lord YHVH’s Savior / Yeshua / Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.”
 (Romans 10:5-10)

 The above passage in Romans is often used to justify an easy means of salvation – “just say these words after me…” Salvation is often treated as a “get out of jail free” card, simply escaping hell with a free ride to heaven.
 But that’s not what the Bible says.
 Resurrection of the physical body to immortality in a higher dimension is important, but only the last step in redemption from the curse of sin.

-The immediate effect of salvation is redemption from the curse of sin in this life.
+The first step in redemption from the curse of sin happens in this life.